d2207197/confect/README.rst

 -------------------------------------

+- **For storing secrets**

-- You have a project that needs to access database or other services with password or some secret keys.
+  You have a project that needs to access database or other services with password or some secret keys.
   Storing secrets and passwords in your code is not smart.
-  You need a configuration file and a library for loading and using it.
+  You need a configuration file and a library for loading and using it in the runtime.

-- Your project runs in different environments.
+- **For different runtime environments**

   For example, database IP addresses and passwords in development environment normally differs from production environment.
   You need multiple configuration files for storing those information for different environment, and load one of them in the run time.

+- **For better parameter management**

-- You're running some experiments, e.g. working on Machine Learning projects.
+  You're running some experiments, e.g. working on Machine Learning projects.
   There're a bunch of parameters needs to be changed in the run time.
   And you want to manage them in a smarter and more elegant way.